makrai/notes/merrill2010-param-norm-grow.md

 # 3 Norm growth in transformers

-* Fig. 1 shows that the T5 norm follows a t trend, where t is time in training
+* Fig. 1: the T5 norm follows a √t trend, where t is time in training
   * top right of Fig. 1 breaks down the growth trend by layer.
-Generally, the norm grows more quickly in later layers than in earlier √ ones, although always at a rate proportional to t.
-5 Next, in the
+Generally, the norm grows more quickly in later layers than in earlier ones, although always at a rate proportional to √t
   * bottom row of Fig. 1, we plot the cosine similarity between each parameter checkpoint θ t+1 and its prede θ t
     * rapidly approaches 1, suggesting the “direction” of the parameters (θ t /kθ t k) converges.
 The trend in
       * similar across layers
-* We also train smaller transformer language models with 38M parameters on Wikitext-2 (Merity+ 2016) and the Penn Treebank (PTB; Marcus+ 1993).
-We
+* We also train smaller transformer language models with 38M parameters on Wikitext-2 (Merity+ 2016) and the Penn Treebank (PTB; Marcus+ 1993)
   * two variants of the transformer: pre-norm and post-norm, which vary in the relative order of layer normalization and residual connections (Xiong+ 2020).
 Every model exhibits norm growth over training
 * remainder of this paper, we will discuss the
   * implications of this phenomenon for the linguistic biases of transformers,
   * causes of the trend rooted in the optimization dynamics